Where Do High-Nets Keep Their Money?

 Bonds are considered a safer choice than stocks.
 The downside is lower returns.

 On the other hand, it's an asset tailored for wealth storage.
-Some bonds optimize for taxes.
+Some bonds are optimized for taxes.
 Others help to hedge portfolios against inflation.

 First, they aim to expand the share in their portfolio that generates passive income.
 Dividend-paying stocks complement rental income from real estate.